Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Santo Domingo is the centre of business in the Dominican Republic.
-Good working relationships are vital and trust is an integral part of doing business in the Dominican Republic; knowing the right people is half the battle won.
-Appearances are considered important and therefore dressing smartly is advised.
-Meetings are initially rather formal and a polite greeting accompanied by a handshake is common; expect small talk.
-Business cards are usually exchanged on introduction.
-Punctuality is important.
-Although English is widely spoken and understood, it is still useful to have all business material printed in English and Spanish.
-It is important to be polite and courteous at all times.
-Business hours are usually 8am to 12pm and 2pm to 6pm Monday to Friday.
+Good working relationships are vital and trust is an integral part of doing business in the Dominican Republic, as knowing the right people is half the battle won.
+Appearances are considered important so dressing smartly is advised.
+Meetings are initially rather formal and a polite greeting accompanied by a handshake is common practice.
+Punctuality is important, as is courtesy.
+Business cards are usually exchanged on introduction and it is useful to have all business material printed in English and Spanish, even though English is widely spoken and understood.
+Business hours are usually 8am to 12pm and 2pm to 6pm, Monday to Friday.

-Travellers to the Dominican Republic over 16 years do not have to pay duty on 200 cigarettes or 1 box cigars; 1 bottle of alcohol, unopened and maximum of 2 litres; and up to 2 bottles of perfume for personal use.
-All animal products are prohibited.
+Travellers to the Dominican Republic over 16 years do not have to pay duty on 200 cigarettes, 1 litre of alcohol and gifts up to a maximum value of $100.

 Ministry of Tourism: www.godominicanrepublic.com